Ericsson/codechecker/docs/web/user_guide.md

                         components managed by a CodeChecker server.
     login               Authenticate into CodeChecker servers that require privileges.
+    export              Export comments and review statues for a given run, or if no run is provided, data from all runs is exported
 ```

 The operations available in `cmd` **always** require a running CodeChecker